kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_wait_for_pods_ready.md

 date: 2022-03-14
 weight: 5
 description: >
-  Timeout-based implementation of the all-or-nothing scheduling
+  Timeout-based implementation of the All-or-nothing scheduling
 ---

 Some jobs need all pods to be running at the same time to operate; for example,